My martial arts origin story

 Read More

-Baguazhang - Yin Fu Style
+Baguazhang - Yin Style

 Steffan Stringer Steffan Stringer

-Baguazhang - Yin Fu Style
+Baguazhang - Yin Style

 I am still very much a beginner in traditional Chinese martial arts and I continue to find Bagua fascinating.
 It seems to be doing wonders for my hips and knees.
 It’s the newest ‘internal martial art’ and was founded by Dong Haichuan in the mid-nineteenth century.
 Yin Fu was said to be his best student.
 It’s not a style we learn in my school, but I love the simplicity of the material presented here by Ray Howard and his simple teaching style, so I feel it is worth sharing.